oyewoadewale/Tour-guide/README.md

 Project Overview
-I will be making your own multi-screen Android app to share your knowledge about a city you are very familiar with.
-The goal is to create a tour guide app which presents relevant information to a user who’s visiting your city.
+A multi-screen Android app to share my knowledge about the city of Lagos.
+The goal is to create a tour guide app which presents relevant information to a user who’s visiting lagos for the first time.
 The app can list top attractions, restaurants, public places, or events for the city.
 It can contain all the best known secrets that only locals know.

 WhatI learn't and applied in the project